swcarpentry/website/_posts/2018/02/2018-02-20-library-carpentry-governance.md

 ### Governance

-Belinda suggested that at the minimum we need a chair, a co-chair, and a secretary, and suggested she could be the liaison between the governance group and the Carpentries.
+Belinda suggested that at the minimum we need a chair, a co-chair, and a secretary, and suggested she could be the liaison between the eventual governance group and the Carpentries.
 Tim Dennis and Juliane Schneidler have put together [this document](https://docs.google.com/document/d/1U0F4HCW7YcZx319_KL4d0i473C4sDx5P7jnwqejer9w/edit) for discussion about the role of a governance group.